Top 8 Threat Modeling Methodologies and Techniques

-A typical threat modeling process includes five components—threat intelligence, asset identification, mitigation capabilities, risk assessment, and threat mapping.
-Each of these processes provides different insights and visibility into your security perimeter.
+A typical threat modeling process includes five steps: threat intelligence, asset identification, mitigation capabilities, risk assessment, and threat mapping.
+Each of these provides different insights and visibility into your security posture.

 There are six main methodologies you can use while threat modeling: STRIDE, PASTA, CVSS, attack trees, Security Cards, and hTMM.
 Each of these methodologies provides a different way to assess the threats facing your IT assets.

 - Advantages of threat modeling